 How to install Canonical Kubernetes with DISA STIG hardening

 Canonical Kubernetes aligns by default with many of these recommendations as they are expected to benefit most users.
-The additional recommendations are covered in this guide as well as the end-to-end procedure to be DISA STIG compliant at all layers including FIPS 140-3 compliance and host hardening.
+This guide provides additional steps to meet all DISA STIG guidelines for both Kubernetes and the host OS.

 Prerequisites